Amount of Required Coverage/Funding Formulas

 **The anniversary date is the month actual deposits are made.

-This is the first in a series of bulletins designed to guide and assist operators of solid waste landfills to comply with state and federal statutory and regulatory financial assurance requirements.
-All operators are encouraged to contact the Financial Assurances Section to address a specific topic.
+This information is designed to guide and assist operators of solid waste landfills to comply with state and federal statutory and regulatory financial assurance requirements.